Glossary of Health Insurance Terms

 Pre-existing condition exclusion

 The period of time that an individual receives no benefits under a health benefit plan for an illness or medical condition for which an individual received medical advice, diagnosis, care or treatment within a specified period of time prior to the date of enrollment in the health benefit plan.
-The ACA prohibits pre-existing condition exclusions for all plans beginning January 2014.
+The ACA prohibits pre-existing condition exclusions for all non-grandfathered plans.

 Preferred Provider Organization (PPO)